Gunnar Norberg: Death

-Norberg died on August 17, 1988, at age 81, at Community Hospital of the Monterey Peninsula (CHOMP) of natural causes.
-Funeral services were at Carmel's outdoor Forest Theater on August 27.
+Norberg died on August 17, 1988, at age 81, at the Community Hospital of the Monterey Peninsula (CHOMP) of natural causes.
+Funeral services were at the Forest Theater on August 27.

-In September 1989, the Sunset Center theater presented Portrait of a Dream by True Boardman, winner of the 1989 Festival of Firsts an annual playwriting competition.
-Boardman's play was selected among 1989's 141 entries from across the United States.
-The Festival of Firsts playwriting competition had been inaugurated by the late Mayor Norberg of Carmel, as a prime annual cultural event for the city of Carmel.
+As mayor, Norberg had planned to launch of the Festival of Firsts, a playwriting competition that he intended to be a prime annual cultural event for the town.
+In September 1989, a year after his passing, the inaugural festival was held at the town's Sunset Center performance arts venue.
+The play Portrait of a Dream, written by Californian True Boardman, was selected as the winner from among 141 nationwide entries.

-Norberg died shortly after completing a memoir of his experiences in the army, called The Private Norberg Story, Me and the General World War II at the Homefront.
+Norberg died shortly after completing a memoir of his experiences in the army, which he titled The Private Norberg Story, Me and the General World War II at the Homefront.
 His wife and son had the manuscript published in March 2008.